thimis/RaccoonRESP/README.md

 2. Create a Client Instance

-Use the provided classes to configure a connection and create a Redis client:
+Use the provided example to configure a connection, create a RaccoonRESPClient, set and get a string:

 ```csharp
 using RaccoonRESP.Core;